Qtkfrfr082/FareEasy/README.md

 # FareEasy

 **FareEasy** is a simple fare calculator app designed for **students and commuters**.
 It helps users estimate transportation costs by inputting their route and viewing available fare options.

+Ps: This is Academic Project

 ---